kriyative/clojurejs/README.md

 ## (html _spec_)

-_html_ implements a minimal HTML templating facility which is similar to hiccup, but is executed browser side.
+The _html_ function in boot.cljs implements a minimal HTML templating facility which is similar to hiccup, but is executed on the browser side.

     (jq
      (defn test []